Eiim/STiBaROC/README.md

 ## How do I use this?

-There's not a lot to do right now, but you can click on posts to view them, and then click on the STiBaRC logo to return to the front page. **It may take a long time to load!** Have patience when loading, especially with posts.
+There's not a lot to do right now, but you can click on posts to view them, and then click on the STiBaRC logo to return to the front page.
+You can also use up/down arrows to scroll and the left arrow to go back, which will take you to the same place on the homescreen you were at. **It may take a long time to load!** Have patience when loading, especially with posts.
 Post rendering is currently poorly optimized.
-It should improve in the near-ish future.
+It should improve in the near-ish future with more efficient algorithms and the soon-to-be-released STiBaRC v4 API.
 If you're from the far-ish future, why not fix it yourself and open a PR?

 ## Do you intend to support STiBaROC?